 This is something that chiropractors come across all the time.
 Patients present with stiffness in their neck or back that is relieved by bending their spine until a crack is heard or felt.
-There are rumours that this can cause arthritis, so here we're going to explain exactly what happens and whether "self-cavitation" (cracking your own spine) is good for you.
+There are rumours that clicking your own joints can cause arthritis, so here we're going to explain exactly what happens and whether "self-cavitation" (cracking your own spine) is good for you.

 The reasons one may feel the need to "crack" a joint within their spine are many, from minor amounts of bruising to the presence of adhesions between the two surfaces of a joint.
 These can usually be boiled down to postural or traumatic causes, and the first thing to say about cracking your spine is that without identifying and correcting the cause of the stiffness, all you are doing is masking the problem.